sprejjs/CarND-Advanced-Lane-Lines/writeup.md

 #### 5. Having identified the lane lines, has the radius of curvature of the road been estimated?
 And the position of the vehicle with respect to center in the lane?

-Yes, I have created a method called `measure_curverad` which returns the curverad of the two lanes as well as the current position of the vehicle relative to the left lane.
+Yes, I have created a method called `measure_curverad` which returns the curverad of the two lanes as well as the current position of the vehicle relative to the middle of the lane.

 #### 6. Has the result from lane line detection been warped back to the original image space and displayed?